runtimeverification/pl-tutorial/1_k/4_imp++/lesson_8/imp.md

 ### Read
 The `read()` construct evaluates to the first integer in the input buffer, which it consumes.
-Note that this rule is put in the group `increment`.
-This is because we will include it in the set of potentially non-deterministic transitions when we kompile the definition;
-we want to do that because two or more threads can "compete" on reading the next integer from the input buffer, and different choices for the next transition can lead to different behaviors.
+Note that two or more threads can "compete" on reading the next integer from the input buffer, and different choices for the next transition can lead to different behaviors.

 ```k
   rule <k> read() => I ...</k>